bobstarul/bobstarul.github.io/_posts/2022-07-08-FirstPost.md

 can you learn from the resource?

 The resource is an executable.

 ![Q5_Resource-Hacker_Lab01-04][Q5_Resource-Hacker_Lab01-04]
-There are mostly the same strings used.
+Using PEStudio we can observe that there we find the same strings as stated above.
 It also downloads and runs the _updater.exe_ file.

 [PEiD]:/assets/img/Lab1-1/PeiD_MicrosoftVisualC++6.0.png